 Because you know that you are freely loved by Christ, you love; because God rejoices in you since He has found you in His Son, your joy is free; because you have peace with God through Christ, you freely share peace...and patience, kindness, goodness, faithfulness, gentleness, and self-control...these have been freely given to you; and now these you freely give.
-Yes, you still battle your flesh, but you also know this new free life Christian!
-Just be bold, because Jesus allowed Himself to killed on the cross for you, so kill your flesh with its passions and desires (put to death whatever is contrary to God's Word in your life) so that in this way, your freedom will result in a clear conscience and a confident spirit to celebrate the truth about your new life: On account of Jesus, you are quite simply...set free!
+Yes, you still battle your flesh, but now the new free life is also yours Christian!
+Be bold and courageous in this freedom, because Jesus allowed Himself to killed on the cross for you, so kill your flesh with its passions and desires (put to death whatever is contrary to God's Word in your life) so that in this way, your freedom will result in a clear conscience and a confident spirit to celebrate the truth about your new life: On account of Jesus, you are quite simply...set free!